MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-lists-as-tiles.md

 - The field must be a text field and the size greater than or equal to 100 characters
 - The field is added as the last field in the `fieldgroup` definition, but can't be in the first, second, or third position.
-- On the rendered tile in the UI, the field must be appear on the left side of the tile.
+- On the rendered tile in the UI, the field must appear on the left side of the tile.

 If these conditions are met, the tile expands to display the field in up to three rows of text.

 ## Example

 The following code is a simple example of a table that includes `fieldgroup` control for displaying data in the tile view of a list page.
-The following figure illustrates how a tall tile with an image will appear on the page.
+The following figure illustrates how a tall tile with an image appears on the page.

  ![Shows a tall tile with a verbose text field.](media/tall-tile-example.png "Shows a tall tile with a verbose text field.")